CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 Can you see live music?

 Yes!
 If you are of the opinion that Cartagena wouldn't be Cartagena without music, fear not.
-Venues such as Cuba 1940s, Calle Adentro, Tertulia plus a whole bunch of restaurants and also street performers are ensuring that you can get your live music fix.
+Venues such as Calle Adentro, Tertulia plus a whole bunch of restaurants and also street performers are ensuring that you can get your live music fix.
 RIP Bazurto Social Club (audible sobs).

 Is it safe?